RevenueCat/purchases-unity/IntegrationTests/README.md

 1. Select the PurchasesManager, and make sure that it has a PurchasesListener and Purchases object attached.
 If they're not attached, remove other objects from the PurchasesManager and add a PurchasesListener and Purchases object.
 1. Set the RevenueCat API key in the Purchases object
 1. Set the appUserId if needed in the Purchases object
-1. Set the Parent Panel, Button Prefab and Purchaser Info Label objects in the PurchasesListener.
+1. Set the Parent Panel, Button Prefab and Customer Info Label objects in the PurchasesListener.